Moir\'e surface states and enhanced superconductivity in topological insulators: Superconductivity near high-order VHS

 \section{Superconductivity near high-order VHS}

-In this section we show that due to power-law divergent DOS, superconducting critical temperature is greatly enhanced near high-order VHS.
-It is especially relevant for moir\'e surface states of topological insulators because the metallic nature of the system ensures an drastic downward renormalization of the Coulomb repulsion, whereas the absence of retardation effects in systems with isolated moir\'e bands presents a challenge to electron-phonon superconductivity.
+In this section, we consider the physical consequences of high-order VHS.
+When the chemical potential is put at the energy of high-order VHS, interaction induced instabilities will be greatly enhanced due to the power-law divergent DOS \cite{Chubukov,Chubukov2,Supermetal,Guinea}.
+In moir\'e surface states of topological insulators, possible interaction channels at high-order VHS are limited due to spin-momentum locking of surface states (i.e., there only exists a single spin-polarized state at every $k$ point on the Fermi surface).
+In this paper, we focus on attractive interactions in the week coupling regime that is experimentally relevant.

+To be specific, at the high order VHS in $C_6$ potential, the divergent density of states occurs near two points $K$ and $K'$ on the Fermi surface, where electron spins are polarized in opposite directions.
+We denote operators of such states as $c_{K\uparrow}$ and $c_{K'\downarrow}$ respectively, and then the only relevant (in the sense of renormalization group) electron-electron interaction reads $H_{\rm int}=g c_{K\uparrow}^{\dagger} c_{K\uparrow} c_{K'\downarrow}^{\dagger} c_{K'\downarrow}$.
+Therefore, in this low energy theory, the possible instability due to the attractive interaction $g<0$ is superconductivity.
+Note that the charge density wave instability that usually coexists with superconductivity is absent due to the opposite spins at $K$ and $K'$, while the spin density wave instability $\langle c_{K\uparrow}^{\dagger} c_{K'\downarrow} \rangle$ is unfavorable under attractive interaction.
+The absence of moire band gaps and the large Fermi velocity away from VHS also facilitate the reduction of Coulomb repulsion through retardation effects, and thus favor electron-phonon superconductivity.

-To find an analytic formula for the critical temperature $T_c$, we employ the Anderson-Morel approximation to solve the gap equation.
-We assume the dimensionless interaction takes a simple form: piece wise constant attractive phonon interaction $\lambda>0$ and repulsive interaction $\mu>0$,
+To find an analytic formula for the superconducting critical temperature $T_c$, we employ the Anderson-Morel approximation to solve the gap equation.
+We assume the dimensionless interaction takes a simple form with piece wise constant attractive phonon interaction $\lambda>0$ and repulsive interaction $\mu>0$:

-which is normalized with the constant DOS away from the van Hove singularity.
-Here $\xi=E-E_F$ is the electron energy measured from Fermi energy $E_F$.
-Notice that $g>0$ means attraction and $g<0$ repulsion.
+where $\xi=E-E_F$ is the electron energy measured from the chemical potential $E_F$.
+Notice that $g<0$ means attraction and $g>0$ repulsion.
 When we set the chemical potential $E_F$ to be exactly at the high-order VHS, the normalized DOS can be described by the piece wise function

 where $-1 < \nu < 0$ is the power-law exponent of the DOS.
 Four energy scales are involved in this problem: the superconducting critical temperature $T_c$, the high-order VHS peak cutoff $\Lambda$, the Debye frequency $\epsilon_D$, and the bandwidth $W$, which satisfy $T_c \ll \Lambda < \epsilon_D < W$.